Skip to content

 This page collects the most recently available federal salary data for faculty at institutions of higher education.
 Data is available for 3,500 institutions and is broken down by gender and academic rank.

-Here’s a sector-by-sector look at changes in average annual pay for faculty members at institutions of higher education from 2012-13 to 2020-21.
-Jobs can be sorted by professor, associate professor, assistant professor, instructor and lecturer.
+Here’s a sector-by-sector look at changes in average annual pay for faculty members at institutions of higher education in 2023-24.
+Click the row to reveal salary data from 2012-13 to 2023-24.
+Filter by academic rank to view salary averages for professor, associate professor, assistant professor, instructor, or lecturer ranks.
 For more compensation data, visit our companion page about noninstructional-employee pay.

 Clear Search